-Neurogenic pulmonary edema has been described following several central nervous system injuries, including spinal cord injury, subarachnoid hemorrhage, primary spinal cord hemorrhage, brain trauma, intracerebral bleeding, severe epileptic grand mal seizure or subdural hematoma (Fontes et al., 2003; Dragosavac et al., 1997; Ochiai et al., 2001; Seric et al., 2004; Baumann et al., 2007; Simmons et al., 1969; Macleod et al., 2002).
+Neurogenic pulmonary edema has been described following several central nervous system injuries, including spinal cord injury, subarachnoid hemorrhage, primary spinal cord hemorrhage, brain trauma, intracerebral bleeding, severe epileptic grand mal seizure or subdural hematoma (Simmons et al. 1969, Dragosavac et al. 1997, Ochiai et al. 2001, Macleod et al. 2002, Fontes et al. 2003, Seric et al. 2004, Baumann et al. 2007).
 There are two possible explanations for the association of the edema with central nervous system injury.
 One presumes that the neuronal damage directly or indirectly involves the pulmonary vascular bed.
-The most probable mechanisms of such involvement are a temporary neural commotion or either a mechanical or electrophysiological disconnection of the central nervous system vasomotor centres, which leads to the destabilization of the pulmonary autonomic nervous system (Fontes et al., 2003; Baumann et al., 2007).
+The most probable mechanisms of such involvement are a temporary neural commotion or either a mechanical or electrophysiological disconnection of the central nervous system vasomotor centres, which leads to the destabilization of the pulmonary autonomic nervous system (Fontes et al. 2003, Baumann et al. 2007).
 The overstimulation of the vasomotor centres might be an alternative explanation.
-This is supported by the fact that severe central nervous system injury is always associated with significant changes in autonomic nervous system function (Leal Filho et al., 2005a, 2005b, Šedý et al., 2007a, 2007d).
-The function of specific neurons of the central nervous system must be impaired during brain or spinal cord injury to destabilize the autonomic system balance so that an imbalance of Starling forces in the pulmonary vascular bed occurs and neurogenic pulmonary edema may develop (Šedý et al., 2007c).
+This is supported by the fact that severe central nervous system injury is always associated with significant changes in autonomic nervous system function (Leal Filho et al. 2005a,b, Šedý et al. 2007a,c).
+The function of specific neurons of the central nervous system must be impaired during brain or spinal cord injury to destabilize the autonomic system balance so that an imbalance of Starling forces in the pulmonary vascular bed occurs and neurogenic pulmonary edema may develop (Šedý et al. 2008).

-Numerous experiments have shown that some interventions in the brain or spinal cord are able to stimulate the peripheral sympathetic nervous system and to produce changes in blood pressure (Guyenet, 2006).
+Numerous experiments have shown that some interventions in the brain or spinal cord are able to stimulate the peripheral sympathetic nervous system and to produce changes in blood pressure (Guyenet 2006).
 These data indicate that the central nervous system sympathetic centers (including trigger zones for neurogenic pulmonary edema) might be influenced by such manipulations.
 It has been observed that experimental brainstem distortion or ischemia can cause changes of sympathetic vasomotor tone and an increase of blood pressure.

-Moreover, the elevation of blood pressure and the subsequent development of neurogenic pulmonary edema can be prevented by the intrathecal administration of lidocaine (Guyenet, 2006; Hall et al., 2002).
+Moreover, the elevation of blood pressure and the subsequent development of neurogenic pulmonary edema can be prevented by the intrathecal administration of lidocaine (Guyenet 2006, Hall et al. 2002).